-Now take a look at the above Matte Opaque Beads.
+Now take a look at the Matte Opaque Beads.
 Matte seed beads are tumbled or treated with acid to create a frosted finish.
 Depending on the underlying colour these can be vibrant or very subtle.

-In the photo (above right) you can see different finishes compared in the one photo, left to right, Opaque Matte, Opaque Lustre and Plain Opaque.
+In the photo above you can see different finishes compared in the one photo, left to right, Opaque Matte, Opaque Lustre and Plain Opaque.
 Using Matte and shiny beads together in your beadwork can create a beautiful contrast.
 The shiny beads will “pop” or stand out whereas the matte beads will ground the piece and sit in the background.
 This can help with shading and adding depth to your designs.

 Next lets have a look at Matte Opaque AB.
 Here in the photo (above) it shows a great contrast between Matte Black (left) and Matte Black AB (right).
 This finish is a combination of the frosted/matte finish and the AB/Rainbow finish.
 If searching for these on the website, the description will contain “Matte AB”.

 Ceylon is a lustre coating which gives a whitish shine to the base glass.
 Think of a beaded wedding gown or veil embellished with a pearly white lustre beads.
 Ceylon is usually found on white, off-white, pale yellow, pale blues, pale lilacs and pinks.
 The Ceylon finish is most often added over light pastel colours of base glass.